AdobeDocs/commerce-merchant-services.en/help/live-search/synonyms-type.md

 ## One-way

 A one-way synonym is a subset of a keyword, but with a more specific meaning.
 For example, capris and shorts are pants, but not all pants are capris or shorts.
 A search for pants includes capris and shorts.
-However, a search for shorts will not return capris.
+However, a search for shorts does not return capris.

 **sweatshirt** ![One-way selector](assets/btn-one-way.png) hoodie **pants** ![One-way selector](assets/btn-one-way.png) capris ![Multiple one-way selector](assets/btn-multiple-one-way.png) calf-length-pants ![Multiple one-way selector](assets/btn-multiple-one-way.png) peddle pushers